-Yvette Richardson is a professor of meteorology.
+Yvette Richardson is a professor of meteorology and the associate dean for undergraduate education in the College of Earth and Mineral Sciences.
 Her research focuses on understanding the formation and evolution of severe storms through both numerical modeling and observations.
 In particular, her numerical modeling studies investigate the influence of temporal and spatial variations in environmental shear and/or convective available potential energy on storm strength, rotational properties, and longevity.

 Her observational work has focused on understanding storm rotation, in particular tornado genesis and maintenance, using mobile radars to collect fine-scale observations of thunderstorms and tornadoes.

 from Washington Post July 25, 2019

 "'We’re not launching balloons into tornadoes themselves,' said Richardson.
 'We’re sampling regions that the inflow air will pass through en route to the tornado.'"